david672orford/tech-for-teaching/index.md

 title_img: assets/images/title/image.png
 title_alt: A teacher jestures at a projection screen showing a laptop, microphone, and camera on a desk.
 The laptop is running an audio editor.
 ---
-I created this site to share what I have learned about using computer technology, especially opensource software to create classroom handouts, videos, audio lessons, and instructional websites.
-It is about really understanding how the technology works and how to use it.
+I created this site to share what I am learning about using computer technology, especially opensource software to create classroom handouts, videos, audio lessons, and instructional websites.
+It is important to me to really understand how these technologies work and to know now to use them effectively.

-This site is intended for an audiance which already has solid computer skills.
-We assume you know how to create documents, organize your files, and how to create a simple website.
+This is a complicated subject with much to understand any many skills to aquire.
+Writing on this site helps me to sort it all out in my mind and understand what I have to do to make progress.
+If you would like to join me in this journey, welcome!

 <ul class="tiles">